In Association with Amazon.com

 Several of Rabéarivelo's poems was published in Léopold Senghor's famous Anthologie de la nouvelle poésie nègre et malgache (1948), the seminal anthology embodying the aspirations of the Negritude movement.
 However, Rabéarivelo wrote outside the framework of the movement.
 A selection of Rabéarivelo's poems translated into English, 24 Songs, came out in 1963.
 Translations from the Night, edited by John Reed and Clive Wake, was issued by Heinemann a few years later.
 Gerald Moore and Ulli Beier called Rabéarivelo "a poet of genius" in Modern Poetry from Africa (1963).

-For further reading: Malagasy Ecopoetics: The Hybrid Poetry of Parny, Rabearivelo and Mahaleo by Christie Margrave (2022); Jean-Joseph Rabearivelo: une biographie by Claire Riffard (2022); Refractive Africa by Will Alexander (2021); La double culture de Jean-Joseph Rabearivelo: entre Latins et Scythes by Gavin Bowd (2017); Against the Postcolonial: "francophone" Writers at the Ends of French Empire by Richard Serrano (2007); 'Jean-Joseph Rabéarivelo' by Moradewun A. Adejunmobi, in Postcolonial African Writers, edited Pushpa Naidu Parekh and Siga Fatima Jagne (1998); Jean-Joseph Rabearivelo, Literature, and Lingua Franca in Colonial Madagascar by Moradewun Adejunmobi (1996); Jean-Joseph Rabearivelo, cet inconnu (1989); European Language Writing in Sub-Saharan Africa, ed. by A. Gérard (1986); Introduction to African Prose Narrative, edited by L. Losambe (1979); The Critical Evaluation of African Literature, edited by by Edgar Wright (1973); Jean-Joseph Rabéarivelo Paul Valette (1967)
+For further reading: Malagasy Ecopoetics: The Hybrid Poetry of Parny, Rabearivelo and Mahaleo by Christie Margrave (2022); Jean-Joseph Rabearivelo: une biographie by Claire Riffard (2022); Refractive Africa by Will Alexander (2021); From Hainteny to Negritude: Analysis of the Transnational Flow of Literary Currents between 'Indocean' and Francophone Literatures by Manfa Sanogo (2020); La double culture de Jean-Joseph Rabearivelo: entre Latins et Scythes by Gavin Bowd (2017); Against the Postcolonial: "francophone" Writers at the Ends of French Empire by Richard Serrano (2007); 'Jean-Joseph Rabéarivelo' by Moradewun A. Adejunmobi, in Postcolonial African Writers: A Bio-Bibliographical Critical Sourcebook, edited Pushpa Naidu Parekh and Siga Fatima Jagne (1998); Jean-Joseph Rabearivelo, Literature, and Lingua Franca in Colonial Madagascar by Moradewun Adejunmobi (1996); Jean-Joseph Rabearivelo, cet inconnu (1989); European Language Writing in Sub-Saharan Africa, edited by A. Gérard (1986); Introduction to African Prose Narrative, edited by L. Losambe (1979); The Critical Evaluation of African Literature, edited by Edgar Wright (1973)

 Selected works: